katana-network/specialk/examples/ausd-yearnvault/README.md

    - Verify Katana mainnet RPC is working
    - Try refreshing the page

-4. **Missing WalletConnect Project ID**
-   - Check your `.env` file exists and has the correct variable name
-   - Restart the development server after adding environment variables

 ### Getting Test ETH

 You'll need ETH for gas fees on Katana mainnet.
 Contact the Katana team or check their documentation for faucet information.